-Selection bias results from the fact that the composition of the study group differs from that in the source population and this biases the association observed between the exposure and the outcome of interest.
-Selection bias can effect study results a great deal.
-Hence the criteria used to select study subjects, and maintain them in the study, are important to describe (see Beck, 2009; Grimes and Schulz, 2002; Sandler, 2002, and also pertinent sections in Chapters 7-10).
-For example, Inrig and Toto (2011) suggest that selection bias is responsible for a major portion of the difference in cardiovascular disease rates between subjects receiving peritoneal dialysis versus hemodialysis for end-stage renal disease.
+Selection bias results from the fact that the composition of the study group(s) differs from that in the source population and this biases the association observed between the exposure(s) and the outcome(s) of interest.
+This bias can have large effects on study results.
+Hence, the criteria used to select study subjects and maintain them in the study are important to describe (Grimes and Schulz, 2002; Sandler, 2002; Beck, 2009, and pertinent sections in Chapters 7-10).
+From a sampling perspective, each study will have an objective that relates to a target population (eg the impact of a disease of dairy cows in a defined area such as a province in Canada).
+For practical purposes, it is often necessary to obtain the study subjects from a subset of the target population (eg all dairy herds in the province with computerised records), and this constitutes the source population.
+The actual group of subjects (ie participating herds) in which the study is conducted is called the study group (see Section 2.1.3).
+In the ideal, the source population will completely reflect the target population, and the study group will completely reflect the source population.

-From a sampling and study-design perspective, each study will have (should have) an objective that relates to a defined target population.
-In particular, Tugwell et al (2011) argue for the importance of authors making the target population for their comparative effectiveness research explicit.
-Ideally, the study group will completely reflect the source population and the source population will completely reflect the target population.
-For practical purposes, it is often necessary, or desirable, to obtain the study subjects from a subset of the target population (ie the source population).
-In most instances, the source population is not obtained by formal sampling so we should expect it to have different characteristics from the source population, and in most instances, only a portion of the potential study subjects will agree to participate and become the study group.
-Thus, the study group may not represent the source population fully (see Section 2.1.3).

-As noted in Chapters 7-10, associations are investigated by contrasting outcomes in 2 or more subsets of our study subjects.
+As noted in Chapters 7-10, we investigate associations by contrasting outcomes in 2 or more groups of subjects.
 As described in Chapter 1, the ideal comparison group for causal inferences is the counterfactual group.
 For example, in a cohort study, the ideal counterfactual group for the exposed study group would be the exact same subjects if they had not been exposed.
-This is why, whenever possible, we use randomised controlled trials in which random allocation of study participants ensures exchangeability of the study groups, which is as close as we can get to having a true counterfactual group.
-However, observational studies are often the only feasible approach to investigating a problem.
-Thus, in a cohort study, we must strive to select the non-exposed study group in a manner that ensures that the exposed and non-exposed groups are fully comparable with respect to all factors that might bias the measure of association.
-Our intent is to have the association that is under investigation be the same in the study groups as in the source population.
-From a selection bias prevention point of view, this means that the 2 groups under study should be comparable at the initiation of the study and any decrease in this 'comparability' throughout the study period should not be a result of the study process.
-Steiner et al (2010) have suggested an approach to help identify variables that lead to selection bias (called bias variables) and to control their effects in observational studies.
+However, as this ideal group is non-existent, we strive to select the non-exposed study group in a manner that ensures that the 2 groups are totally comparable with respect to all factors that might bias the measure of association.
+Our intent is to have the association that is under investigation be the same in the study group as in the source population.
+From a selection bias point of view, this means that the 2 groups under study should be comparable at the initiation of the study and any decrease in this 'comparability' throughout the study period should not be a result of the study process.
 We also would note that clinical trials (Chapter 11) are not immune to selection bias.
-Although randomisation helps ensure that the groups receiving the treatment(s) are comparable (ie exchangeable), as the study subjects are usually volunteers, they may differ from the source population in a manner that leads to biased results (eg if the treatment interacts with the characteristics of the study groups that differ from those in the source population) (Beck, 2009).
+Although randomisation helps ensure that the groups receiving the treatment(s) are comparable (ie exchangeable), since the study subjects usually are volunteers, they may differ from the source population in a manner that leads to biased results (eg if the treatment interacts with the characteristics of the study groups that differ from the source population) (Beck, 2009).